With my birthday approaching and my daughter turning 16 in two months, I’ve become increasingly conscious of time.

 History of New River Gorge, West Virginia

-Established in 1978 by President Jimmy Carter as a unit of the National Park Service, the New River Gorge National River encompasses nearly 73,000 acres of stunning natural beauty.
-The New River (one of the world’s oldest rivers) stretches around 360 miles.
+The New River, one of the world’s oldest rivers, stretches around 360 miles.
 But the park only includes the 53 miles that cut through deep canyons in the Appalachian Mountains of southern West Virginia.

 READ MORE: Outdoor Adventures in West Virginia

 There was nervous anticipation in the air as we met up with our new friend John Zeydel, his 15-year-old son Chance, and our Adventures on the Gorge guides.